-The cornerstone of our acquisition is the combination of our five Leica ADS100 Aerial Digital Sensors in combination with our four Cessna 441 (Conquest) twin-engine turboprop aircraft.
+The cornerstone of our acquisition is the combination of our four Leica ADS100 Aerial Digital Sensors in combination with our four Cessna 441 (Conquest) twin-engine turboprop aircraft.

 The ADS100 is a premiere imaging system that provides numerous advantages over other cameras/sensors: